code-423n4/2022-09-quickswap-findings/data/RaymondFam-G.md

 ```
       require(balance0Before.add(uint256(amount0)) < balanceToken0() + 1, 'IIA');
 ```
-## += Costs More Gas
+## += and -= Costs More Gas
-`+=` generally costs more gas than writing out the assigned equation explicitly.
+`+=` generally costs 22 more gas than writing out the assigned equation explicitly.
+The amount of gas wasted can be quite sizable when repeatedly operated in a loop.
 As an example, the following line of code could be rewritten as:

 https://github.com/code-423n4/2022-09-quickswap/blob/main/src/core/contracts/AlgebraPool.sol#L811